XML RSS

 The baby height and weight chart and baby growth percentiles

-Charts are useful as a gross guideline.
+A Chart or graph is a useful gross guideline.
 Other factors may effect your baby's growth like genetic and ethnic differences.
 Mothers usually know best about their own babies!

-Standard baby height and weight charts are NOT based on the "average" breastfed baby.
+Standard baby charts are NOT based on the "average" breastfed baby.
 Most percentile graphs and growth charts are not specific for breastfed babies unless otherwise stated.
 Your baby has his own growth pattern chart and a healthy growth pattern for ANY baby continues in a steady upward curve.

 New Release - WHO Breastfed Baby Growth Charts

-New baby height and weight charts have been developed by the World Health Organization based on studies following exclusively breastfed babies.
+New graphs and growth curves have been developed by the World Health Organization based on studies following exclusively breastfed babies.
 The study was done from 1997 to 2003 to create new growth curves for assessing the growth and development of infants and young children around the world.
 While the natural feeding choice is breastfeeding, older baby height and weight chart s were developed following formula fed babies.

 Weight for Age